SteamDatabase/SteamLinux/_posts/2013-01-01-Uncertainties.markdown

 - [Shadowgrounds Survivor](http://store.steampowered.com/app/11200/)
 > See Shadowgrounds.
 - [Shatter](http://store.steampowered.com/app/20820/)
 > Eventually - our guys are pretty tied up just at the moment, but that's the plan.
 [source](https://twitter.com/sidhenz/status/288123060098326528)
 - [Strike Suit Zero](http://store.steampowered.com/app/209540/)
->
+> Developer Born Ready Games is working on Mac and Linux versions of Strike Suit Zero and it will support the Oculus Rift VR headset, all due out later this year.
 [source](http://www.joystiq.com/2013/01/23/strike-suit-zero-ignores-the-countdown-out-now-for-pc/)
 - [Titan Attacks!](http://store.steampowered.com/app/203210/)
 > See Revenge of the Titans .